Implementation of Monte-Carlo transport in the general relativistic SpEC code: Numerical Methods

 We see that proper parallelization of the Monte-Carlo codes requires a significant amount of bookkeeping and communication infrastructure, with a very different communication pattern from other methods used in general relativistic merger simulations.
 While in theory simpler than many other parts of the algorithm described in this manuscript, the practical implementation of this communication infrastructure is one of the main difficulties in the creation of a Monte-Carlo neutrino transport code for neutron star merger simulations.
+Further improvements to this algorithm are possible: for the relatively low resolution merger simulations with Monte-Carlo transport presented in~\cite{Foucart:2020qjb}, about $50\%$ of the computational time was spent in the Monte-Carlo algorithm, with $\sim 2:1$ ratio between the highest computational load and the average computational load.
+This is much better than if packets are evolved on the processor responsible for the fluid evolution, but certainly leaves room for future improvements.